OneSn1pe/PivotAI-2/career-platform/README.md

 ## Deployment

 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions on deploying the application to production.

+When deploying:
+1. Logs will automatically be disabled in production mode
+2. Make sure to update the sitemap.xml with your production URLs
+3. Register your site with Google Search Console after deployment